kwaldenphd/text-manipulation-r/README.md

 ```

 Using the vector veggies defined above using stringr functions to do the following:
-- A. Find those strings that contain the pattern “ea”.
+i.
+Find those strings that contain the pattern “ea”.
-- B. Find those strings that end in “s”.
+ii.
+Find those strings that end in “s”.
-- C. Find those strings that contain at least two “a”’s.
+iii.
+Find those strings that contain at least two “a”’s.
-- D. Find those strings that begin with any letter except “c”.
+iv.
+Find those strings that begin with any letter except “c”.
-- E. Find the starting and ending position of the pattern “ca” in each string.
+v.
+Find the starting and ending position of the pattern “ca” in each string.

 ## Question 2